 How can I know my product key?

-Finding the Windows product key isn’t as simple as most people think it is.
-You’ll need to go through several registry scripts before finding your key manually, but you can also use third-party software like ProduKey to know your Windows product key.
+Finding the product key isn’t as simple as most people think it is.
+You’ll need to go through several registry scripts before finding your key manually, but you can also use third-party software like ProduKey to know your product key.

 Alternatively, you can retrieve your product key from Microsoft Support or your hardware manufacturer, especially if you purchased a new PC or laptop with preinstalled Windows.

 However, if you purchased it directly from the official Microsoft website, you can find the product key in the confirmation email sent by Microsoft.